A

 Yad Voezer is a helping hand for people with learning disabilities and their families.
 It manages:

-• Three Registered Residential Care Homes
+• Two Registered Residential Care Homes

 • Three Supported Housing projects